 His second-round opponent, Haddad, is a far more acceptable center-left establishment candidate to most independent observers, but he comes from a party that has been riddled with corruption charges.
 Some people fear that Bolsonaro will go too far in his zeal and revive the military dictatorship, which ended in the 1980s, and they will vote for Haddad for this reason alone.

 When it was clear that Bolsonaro won the with a wide margin in the first round, the Brazilian real (R$) rallied 3.3%.
 The Brazilian stock market has also risen around 5% in the last month in anticipation of his victory, according to financial pundits.
-The positive response implies that the market views him in the same way as they view Trump: a boon to a dysfunctional economy.We value your comments!
-Please weigh in on our comment section below.
+The positive response implies that the market views him in the same way as they view Trump: a boon to a dysfunctional economy.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com